 This post contains affiliate links.

-While the stones by themselves are great, I felt like I needed the corresponding story titles and scripture references to make it easier to teach the stories.
+While the Easter story stones by themselves are great, I felt like I needed the corresponding story titles and scripture references to make it easier to teach the stories.
 I created a printable sequencing sheet and it made all the difference.
 Not only did it help me teach the stories to our kids, but it also helped our kids to visualize the order of events and see how the Bible stories were tied together.
-You can download the sequencing printable for free at the end of this post.

 Making Easter Story Stones

 - 8 stones, roughly the same size.
 Smooth floral rocks work well.

 - White oil-based paint marker (Found at most craft stores.
 I found mine at Walgreens.)

 Using the paint marker, draw a picture on each stone to symbolize a part of the Easter story.

 - Lord’s Supper: Cup and bread